jeremielamboley/global-passport-index/README.md

 # An improved ranking of the world’s passports with Python Pandas and Plotly visualizations

-In this project, we have combined a passport relationship table with countries statistics in order to challenge existing passport rankings and propose a alternative rankings.
+In this project, we have combined a passport relationship table with countries statistics in order to challenge existing passport rankings and propose alternative rankings.
 We have then used plot.ly to make the data interactive and visually appealing.

 ## Publication

-The data gathered have been used in an article published on Medium, which detail the method and include the visualizations: https://medium.com/@jeremielamboley/visualization-passports-index-python-pandas-plotly-943f501b9d67
+The data gathered has been used in an article published on Medium, which detail the method and include the visualizations: https://medium.com/@jeremielamboley/visualization-passports-index-python-pandas-plotly-943f501b9d67

 ## Main features